Domestic Violence

-Orange County Domestic Violence Attorney
+Orange County Domestic Violence Defense Attorney

-Understanding Domestic Violence & Family Disputes in Orange County, CA
+Understanding Domestic Violence & Family Disputes In Orange County, CA

 What constitutes domestic violence according to the laws of California?
 Domestic violence is a crime that is defined as violence or physical abuse directed toward a spouse or domestic partner, and it is typically assumed to be committed by men against women.
 The definition of domestic violence will vary depending on the context in which the term is used and may describe sexual abuse, physical abuse, or even psychological abuse.